Kerri James | Transforming Criticism into Opportunity: How Emotional Intelligence Can Turn Negative Client Feedback into a Win

 Understanding the Client’s Perspective:

-One of the foundational skills within emotional intelligence is empathy—the ability to understand and share the feelings of others.
-When working with clients, empathy is crucial, particularly when they are dissatisfied with the progress of their case or frustrated with the legal process.
-Before responding to negative client feedback, a lawyer must first make the effort to deeply understand the client’s perspective.
-What are the root causes of their dissatisfaction?
-What unmet needs and expectations are driving their emotions?
+One of the core skills in emotional intelligence is empathy: the ability to understand and share another person’s feelings.
+This becomes especially important when clients are dissatisfied with the progress of their case or frustrated by the legal process.
+Before responding to negative feedback, lawyers must first seek to understand the client’s point of view.
+Why are they unhappy?
+Which expectations or needs might not have been met?

 Responding with Empathy and Understanding:

-Once a lawyer has taken the time to understand the client’s perspective, the next step is to respond in a manner that is calm, professional, and empathetic.
-This can be challenging, particularly when the criticism or negative feedback feels unjust or unfounded.
-However, reacting defensively or dismissively can severely damage the relationship and undermine the client’s trust.
+Once a lawyer has taken time to understand a client’s perspective, the next step is to respond calmly, professionally, and with empathy.
+This can be difficult, especially when the feedback feels unfair.
+However, reacting defensively can damage trust and strain the relationship.

-Instead, emotional intelligence encourages lawyers to remain composed and acknowledge the client’s concerns, even if they believe the criticism is unfair.
-The goal of the response is not to assign blame or justify actions, but to focus on repairing the relationship and restoring trust.
-A lawyer’s ability to express empathy and understanding during these moments can help defuse tension and steer the conversation in a more constructive direction.
+Emotional intelligence helps lawyers remain composed and acknowledge concerns, even when they believe the criticism isn’t justified.
+The focus should not be on assigning blame but on repairing the relationship and rebuilding trust.
+Demonstrating understanding in these moments can ease tension and guide the conversation forward.

-For instance, if a client feels frustrated because they believe their case has not progressed as expected, the lawyer might begin by saying something like, “I understand that you are feeling frustrated right now, and I can see why you’d feel that way given the circumstances.”
-This kind of empathetic acknowledgment helps the client feel validated and understood.
-Next, the lawyer should explain the situation clearly, without being defensive.
-For example, “I want to make sure we are on the same page regarding the steps in your case and what to expect moving forward.”
+For example, if a client is frustrated by slow progress, a lawyer might say, “I understand that you are feeling frustrated, and I can see why you’d feel that way given the circumstances.”
+Acknowledging the emotion helps the client feel heard.
+From there, the lawyer can clearly explain the situation without being defensive: “I want to ensure we’re on the same page about your case and what to expect next.”

-In instances where a client’s expectations were not realistic, emotional intelligence can help guide the conversation in a way that gently manages those expectations.
-Rather than dismissing the client’s viewpoint or becoming confrontational, the lawyer can express understanding and then provide clarity.
-“I know you were hoping for a quicker resolution, and I understand how frustrating this process can be.
-Let’s talk about the next steps and how we can work toward the best possible outcome, given the circumstances.”
+If a client’s expectations were unrealistic, empathy can guide the conversation gently.
+Rather than being dismissive, the lawyer might say, “I know you were hoping for a quicker resolution.
+Let’s talk about what’s ahead and how we can work toward the best outcome.”

 View Every Challenge as an Opportunity: